-- be the principal carer of a qualifying child aged under 6 if partnered, or aged under 8 if single, and - if required, meet mutual obligation requirements (unless exempt).
-For more information go to servicesaustralia.gov.au/mutualobligations

-Only one member of a couple can receive Parenting Payment.

-Unless exempt, the ordinary waiting period (page 53) applies to claimants.
+- Claimant must: - be the principal carer of a qualifying child aged under 6 if partnered, or aged under 8 if single, and - if required, meet mutual obligation requirements (unless exempt).
+For more information go to servicesaustralia.gov.au/mutualobligations - Only one member of a couple can receive Parenting Payment. - Unless exempt, the ordinary waiting period (page 53) applies to claimants.

-- Available to newly arrived migrants after 208 weeks in Australia as an Australian resident, unless they became a single parent while an Australian resident (for Parenting Payment (Single) only).
-Other exemptions may also apply. - Can be paid for up to 6 weeks for a temporary absence from Australia or longer if the person has to travel to study or train as part of their full-time Australian

-- course or Australian Apprenticeship.
-Payment may be affected by the length of time a person spends in Australia since their last return from overseas. - Can be paid for up to 6 weeks when a qualifying child is temporarily absent from Australia.
-Payment may be affected by the length of time a child spends in Australia since their last return from overseas. - Different rules may apply if a person is covered by an International Social Security Agreement.
+- Claimant must be an Australian resident (page 55). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply, including where the person became a single parent while an Australian resident). - Can be paid for up to 6 weeks for a recipient or qualifying child's temporary absence from Australia, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - Payment during subsequent absences may be affected by the length of time a recipient or child spends in Australia since their last return from overseas. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international

 Status Basic rate (per fortnight) Typical total rate (per fortnight)

-Single \$837.40 \$880.30^
+Single \$855.00 \$898.40^

-Partnered \$573.30 \$581.20
+Partnered \$585.30 \$593.20

 Typical total rates represent the amounts most people receive automatically.
-All typical total rates include Energy Supplement. \This amount also includes the basic Pension Supplement and Pharmaceutical Allowance.
+All typical total rates include Energy Supplement.
+This amount also includes the basic Pension Supplement and Pharmaceutical Allowance.